More Erste clients exit Swiss franc loans

-VIENNA Aug 17 Around a quarter of Austrian lender Erste Group Bank's customers with Swiss franc-denominated loans have now switched to euro financing or to loans that amortise rather than come due upon maturity, its the Vienna-based lender said on Friday.
+VIENNA Around a quarter of Austrian lender Erste Group Bank's (ERST.VI) customers with Swiss franc-denominated loans have now switched to euro financing or to loans that amortise rather than come due upon maturity, its the Vienna-based lender said on Friday.

 The Swiss franc's strength amid the euro zone debt crisis has made it more expensive to service such loans, prompting banks to suggest customers swap out into more conventional domestic financing to avoid currency risk.

-Erste said a campaign it has run since last autumn had persuaded more than 2,500 customers to switch out of foreign currency mortgages worth around 400 million euros ($495 million).
+Erste said a campaign it has run since last autumn had persuaded more than 2,500 customers to switch out of foreign currency mortgages worth around 400 million euros (315 million pounds).

 Another 1,500 foreign currency borrowers had converted loans repayable upon maturity into amortisation loans worth around 270 million euros, it said.